Lung Cancer

 New ways to prevent lung cancer are being studied in clinical trials and may become available in near future.

-Lung cancer typically does not cause specific signs and symptoms in its initial stages.
+Lung cancer typically does not cause any specific signs and symptoms in its initial stages.
 The patients may just have general symptoms of not feeling well.
 In most people with lung cancer, the symptoms arise only when the disease is advanced.
 The common symptoms include:

 1. Persistent cough that gets worse despite usual treatment.